GRCDEV/ArduSim/help/usage.md

 * **MANDATORY** parameters when running in real UAVs:
     * *UAVPROTOCOL*.
 Protocol to be deployed.
     * *UAVSPEED*.
 Maximum planned speed of the multicopter.
+* Optional parameters for protocols that use flight formations:
+    * *GROUNDFORMATION*.UAV ground formation (only for simulations).
+Used to set the layout of virtual UAVs, as specified in the *FlightFormation* Class.
+    * *GROUNDDISTANCE*.
+Minimum distance between contiguous UAVs in the ground formation (only for simulation).
+It must be an integer value in meters.
+    * *AIRFORMATION*.
+UAV flying formation.
+Used to set the flying layout.
+    * *AIRDISTANCE*.
+Minimum distance between contiguous UAVs in the flying formation.
+It must be an integer value in meters.
 * Optional parameters when running in real UAVs:
     * *MISSIONEND*.
 Whether to add a land or RTL command at the end of the mission if loaded from Google Earth .xml file.
 Valid values: unmodified, land, or RTL.
     * *WAYPOINTDELAY*.
 Mission delay over each waypoint (seconds).